Putty is an open-source terminal emulator that supports several network protocols like Telnet, SSH, Rlogin, SCP, and Raw Socket.

 - Date and Time options are available to format the log file name which is very handy.

-Now I tried connecting to a remote machine which is running Linux Mint 19 and storing the output locally.
+Now I tried connecting to a remote machine that is running Linux Mint 19 and storing the output locally.
 Whatever I type in my terminal, its output is captured in session logs.

 Putty Telnet Session